 If you ask for the time and someone tells you it’s halb drei (“half three”), you would probably assume that it’s 3:30.
 However, in German, time is measured with respect to the next hour, rather than the previous one.
 Therefore, halb drei means that there’s half an hour until three o’clock — so it’s 2:30, not 3:30.

 5. Trying to be perfect when speaking

-One of the most common mistakes among language learners in general is focusing on the formation of completely error-free sentences at the expense of conversational fluidity.
+One of the most common mistakes among language learners, in general, is focusing on the formation of completely error-free sentences at the expense of conversational fluency.
 This is especially true for German, as its grammatical complexity gives learners a lot to think about.
 Don’t let your perfectionism get the best of you: even if you make a mistake here and there, native German speakers will still understand you.
 Remember: it’s better to get in a good amount of conversation practice than it is to form one grammatically perfect sentence.